 REQ.21.3.1.3 A Third Party cannot access PII from a Data Custodian.
 PII may only be provided to a Third Party by the Retail Customer.

-REQ.21.3.1.4 Subject to the Governing Documents and Applicable Regulatory Authority, the ESPI should enable a Retail Customer to share energy usage information for such Retail Customer with Authorized Third Parties who have acquired the right to act in this role.
+REQ.21.3.1.4 Subject to the Governing Documents and Applicable Regulatory Authority, the ESPI should enable a Retail Customer to share EUI for such Retail Customer with Authorized Third Parties who have acquired the right to act in this role.

-REQ.21.1.5 The ESPI should allow exchange of usage information without requiring access to PII.
+REQ.21.3.1.5 The ESPI should allow exchange of usage information without requiring access to PII.